Cat5TV/pinecraft/README.md

 The installer will setup a "Normal" difficulty survival server with mobs, nether and more.

+The installer attempts to detect things like how much RAM you have (and available), and adjusts the server settings based on what it finds.

 Buy Your Raspberry Pi (Or Other SBC)
 ====================================